steevka/ie-unsupported/README.md

 - Requests 4

-I have this .html hosted on a subdomain of my site, and use the following head injection to identify IE browsers and send them to the subdomain:
+I have the .html hosted on a subdomain of my site.
+I use the following head injection to identify IE browsers going to my main site, and instead send them to the subdomain where they see this beautiful project.

 ```
  <!--[if IE] -->